hvqzao/report-ng/README.md

 The idea behind is to speed up the preparation stage of penetration testing and automated scan reports as well as make it more uniform.

-Code quality is poor, it does not contain tests, but application itself has proven its value in production use.
+Developed with Python 2.7 on Windows.
+Code is a little bit messy, it does not contain tests, but application itself has proven its value in production use for over a year now.

 ## Basics